tpall/boulder/README.md

 It's strongly advisable to compare downloaded table to the table available on the TAI website.

 Package interacts with pxweb API at TAI.
-There is also official pxweb API package [rOpenGov/pxweb](https://github.com/rOpenGov/pxweb) allowing interactive browsing trough databases.
+There is also official pxweb API package [rOpenGov/pxweb](https://github.com/rOpenGov/pxweb) allowing interactive browsing through databases.

 ## Installation